elixir-europe/sco-community/docs/pages/tools/index.md

 We are developing a set of benchmarking experiments focusing on multi-modalities and multi-omics for validation of bioinformatics tools in the field of oncology.

+[*Tumor heterogeneity*](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/tumor-heterogeneity), where distinct cancer cells exhibit diverse morphological and phenotypic profiles, including gene expression, metabolism, and proliferation, poses challenges for molecular prognostic markers and patient classification for targeted therapies.
+Understanding the causes and progression of cancer requires research efforts aimed at characterizing heterogeneity, which can be facilitated by single-cell sequencing technologies.
+However, analyzing single cell data to discover and characterise tumor subpopulation today mainly relay on approaches developed to discriminate among different cell types in a specific tissue sample.
+We need to go head to this point focusing on the extraction of new knowledge from single cell omics other than cell type annotation [[*Mihai et al.*](https://arxiv.org/abs/2304.13084)].
+Therefore, the establishment of benchmarking datasets is necessary to provide a controlled environment for validating bioinformatics tools in the field of single cell oncology.

 ### BE1